Psychology Post-Doctoral Fellowship

 Like the general post-doc, the Outreach/Prevention Post-Doc position fulfills licensure requirements for supervised clinical experience in the Commonwealth of Pennsylvania.
 Applicants who anticipate seeking licensure in other states are encouraged to review the applicable state requirements and make them known to the Post-Doctoral Coordinator at the time of application.

 Training includes supervision of individual psychotherapy cases with a staff licensed psychologist for two hours weekly.
 Additional supervision is provided as needed for all other clinical and programmatic services.
 The post-docs meet as a cohort weekly for a case consultation group facilitated by a senior staff clinician.
 Meetings every two weeks with the post-doc coordinator include discussion of administrative issues as well as focusing on developing a professional identity as a psychologist in a university counseling setting.

 Applicants for the 2018-19 post-doctoral fellowship must provide documentation that they have completed, or are on track to complete, their APA-accredited doctoral internship and doctorate in counseling or clinical psychology from an APA-accredited program by August 1, 2018.
 Strong preference is given to candidates with clinical experience and demonstrated commitment to working in university counseling, particularly within a multicultural and social justice framework.
 Experience providing outreach and prevention services within a diverse community is highly desirable as well.

-The post-doctoral fellowship for 2017-2018 begins on Tuesday, August 1, 2017 and ends Friday, July 27, 2018.
-CAPS offer a competitive stipend and benefits, including fully paid health insurance, fifteen days paid vacation,* and five days paid time off for professional development activities, and paid sick leave.* The stipend for 2016-17 is $45,740 and is subject to periodic cost-of-living increases.
-Review of applications will begin in mid-January of 2017 and continue until the positions are filled.
+The post-doctoral fellowship for 2018-19 begins on Wednesday, August 1, 2019 and ends Wednesday, July 31, 2019.
+CAPS offer a competitive stipend and benefits, including fully paid health insurance, fifteen days paid vacation,* and five days paid time off for professional development activities, and paid sick leave.* The current stipend for 2017-18 is $47,476 and is subject to periodic cost-of-living increases.
+Review of applications will begin in mid-January of 2018 and continue until the positions are filled.